 Thank you for choosing to use a Resene paint.
 You have made the first step towards having an attractive, durable paint finish that will give you many years of satisfaction.

 Follow the care and cleaning recommendations in this brochure to help you keep your Resene paint finish looking its best for longer.
-Avoid cleaning the paint finish until at least four weeks after application to ensure it has had sufficient time to fully develop its properties.
+Avoid bumping or cleaning the paint finish until at least four weeks after application to ensure it has had sufficient time to fully develop its properties.
 Keep any cleaning to a minimum to avoid damaging the paint film.
 If you have sensitive skin, wear gloves when using cleaning solutions to avoid irritation.

 If you require any product application advice or have any further questions, please contact your local Resene ColorShop or Reseller or in Australia: call 1800 738 383 or visit www.resene.com.au; in New Zealand: call 0800 RESENE (737 363) or visit www.resene.co.nz.